2ndQuadrant/pg_stat_plans/README.rst

 pg_stat_plans view
 ------------------

-Summarises execution costs of each plan executed.
+Summarizes execution costs of each plan executed.
 Each entry represents a discrete plan.
 Each distinct query may have multiple entries (one for each plan executed).